Frequently asked questions

 - Whether you want to take additional birth leave

-Birth leave can be taken immediately after your partner gives birth.
-You are entitled to an entire work week of leave.
-With a work week of 5 days (40 hours), you are entitled to 5 days of leave.
-If you work fewer hours, you also get less leave.
-You may take the leave immediately after the birth or spread out within the first four weeks after the birth.
+You can take paternity leave immediately after your partner gives birth.
+You are entitled to a full working week of leave.
+If you work a 5-day week (40 hours), you are entitled to 5 days of leave.
+If you work fewer hours, you will receive less leave.
+You can take the leave immediately after the birth or spread it out over the first four weeks after the birth.

-Additional birth leave allows you to take up to 5 weeks of leave.
+With supplementary birth leave, you can take up to 5 weeks of leave.
 You can do this up to 6 months after the birth of your child.
-Before you can take additional birth leave, you must first take the "normal" birth leave in full.
+Before you can take supplementary birth leave, you must first take all of your 'normal' birth leave.

-During additional birth leave, you get 70% of your hourly wage.
-That is, 70% of what you normally earn per hour.
+During supplementary birth leave, you will receive 70% of your hourly wage.
+This is therefore 70% of what you normally earn per hour.
 You can take a maximum of the average number of hours you have worked in the last 13 weeks.
 If you have a phase B contract, the minimum number of hours per week stated in your contract applies.

-Most of the additional birth leave is paid by the UWV.
-The UWV pays 70% of wages, with vacation pay included.
-UBN pays only the vacation days on the additional birth leave.
+The supplementary birth leave is largely paid for by the UWV.
+The UWV pays 70% of the salary, including vacation pay.
+UBN only pays for vacation days taken during the supplementary birth leave.

-The benefit you receive from the UWV during the additional birth leave is therefore a maximum of 70% of the maximum daily wage.
-This is calculated by the UWV in the following way:
+The benefit you receive from the UWV during supplementary birth leave is therefore a maximum of 70% of the maximum daily wage.
+This is calculated by the UWV as follows:

-- The UWV uses the 1-month date for the start of leave.
+- The UWV uses the date of 1 month before the start of the leave.

-- From that date, the UWV looks back 1 year at your sv earnings for that year.
+- From that date, the UWV will look back 1 year at your social security wage for that year.

-- The sv salary is divided by 261 days.
+- The social security wage is divided by 261 days.
 This is the average number of working days per year.
-Are you employed for less than a year?
-Then the UWV divides the sv wage by the number of days you were paid by UBN.
-The result of this is the daily wage.
+Have you been employed for less than a year?
+Then the UWV divides the social security wage by the number of days you were paid by UBN.
+The result is the daily wage.

 When will my reservations be paid out?

-As a temporary worker, you are entitled to vacation days, vacation pay and short-term leave.
-You build up these reserves over all hours worked (except overtime).
-For the specific percentages we refer you to the CLA for Temporary Workers.
+As a temporary worker, you are entitled to vacation days, vacation pay, and short-term sick leave.
+You accrue these entitlements for all hours worked (except overtime).
+For the specific percentages, please refer to the Collective Labor Agreement for Temporary Workers.

 Once a year, your vacation pay is automatically credited to your bank account.
 This happens in the first week of June.
-The other reserves are paid out six weeks after your last day of work.
-The amount of accrued reserves can be found at the bottom of your pay slip (note that these are gross amounts).
+The remaining reserves are paid out six weeks after your last working day.
+The amount of the accrued reserves can be found at the bottom of your payslip (please note that these are gross amounts).

 Am I entitled to special leave?

-The collective bargaining agreement for temporary workers specifies in which cases, such as birth or death, you are entitled to days off in which your salary is paid for the hours you would normally have worked on that day.
+Thecollective labor agreement for temporary workersspecifies the circumstances, such as birth or death, in which you are entitled to days off with continued payment of your salary for the hours you would normally have worked on that day.

-Where can I view my pay stubs and annual statements?
+Where can I view my pay slips and annual statements?

-Once you are at work, you will find all pay slips and annual statements in your personal 'My UBN' environment.
-You can view and print the statements.
+Once you start working, you will find all your pay slips and annual statements in your personal'My UBN'environment.
+You can view and print out the overviews.
 Every year around February, the annual statements are made available online.

-Do you have substantive questions about your payslip?
+Do you have specific questions about your payslip?
 Please contact your UBN branch, they will be happy to help you.

-Do I accrue a pension as a temporary worker?
+Do I accrue pension as a temporary worker?

 In the Netherlands, everyone receives an AOW benefit from the government as a basic pension.
-If you work through a temporary employment agency, you also build up a supplementary pension.
-The agency you work for is obliged to do so.
+If you work through a temporary employment agency, you also accrue a supplementary pension.
+The temporary employment agency you work for is obliged to provide this.

-At UBN, the pension plan is administered by the Stichting Pensioenfonds voor Personeelsdiensten (StiPP).
+At UBN, the pension scheme is administered by the Pension Fund for Personnel Services (StiPP).

-Do you have questions about your retirement benefits?
-Contact our consultants at the branch.
+Do you have questions about your pension accrual?
+Please contact our consultants at thebranch.

 Working through UBN

-How does the Planbition app work and what are my login credentials?
+How does the Planbition app work and what are my login details?

-Your work schedule may be communicated through the Planbition app.
-If this is the case, you will receive your login information from your contact person within UBN.
+Your work schedule may be communicated via the Planbition app.
+If this is the case, you will receive your login details from your contact person at UBN.

 I want to register someone with UBN

-Do you have friends or family members who also want to work through UBN?
-If so, please be sure to send us their details so we can get in touch.
+Do you have friends or family members who would also like to work through UBN?
+Please send us their details so we can contact them.

-Above all, let us know in advance that you are not satisfied with your current job before you start looking for a new one.
+Please let us know in advance if you are dissatisfied with your current job before you start looking for a new one.
 We have many different clients and therefore many different positions in our database.
-If it doesn't work out at one company, we will be happy to look for a company where you feel at home!
+If you don't feel at home at one company, we will be happy to look for a company where you do!

-At the time you stop working with us, we pay out all your accrued days off and vacation pay within six weeks of your last payment.
+When you leave our company, we will pay out all your accrued vacation days and vacation pay within six weeks of your last payment.

-Development is important to us.
-In consultation with your supervisor, there are many possibilities.
-Would you like to get a forklift certificate, for example?
+We believe development is important.
+In consultation with your manager, there are many possibilities.
+Would you like to obtain a forklift certificate, for example?
 Or do you need other training?
 UBN will help you with this.

-How unfortunate that you have a complaint.
-Of course we will do everything we can to resolve your complaint.
-Please report your complaint to us using the reporting form.
+We regret to hear that you have a complaint.
+We will, of course, do everything we can to resolve your complaint.
+Please submit your complaint to us using thereport form.

 Am I entitled to special leave?

-The collective bargaining agreement for temporary workers specifies in which cases, such as birth or death, you are entitled to days off in which your salary is paid for the hours you would normally have worked on that day.
+Thecollective labor agreement for temporary workers specifies the circumstances, such as birth or death, in which you are entitled to days off with continued payment of your salary for the hours you would normally have worked on that day.

-Read more about birth leave and parental leave here.
+Read more about maternity leave and parental leave here.

 I am sick and therefore unable to work.
 How do I report this?

-Sick, how annoying!
-If you are sick, report this by telephone to your regular UBN contact person and to your supervisor before your shift.
-After that, you will keep us informed of the status daily.
+Sick?
+That's unfortunate!
+If you are sick, please report this by telephone to your regular UBN contact person and your manager before your shift.
+After that, keep us informed of your status on a daily basis.

-After you report sick, you will be contacted by Acture.
-They are our partner for absence supervision and pay your sick pay.
-You discuss your situation in detail with them and discuss when you can return to work.
-You will find other agreements about being sick and Acture's contact information in the employment contract with UBN.
+After you have reported sick, Acture will contact you.
+They are our partner for absenteeism support and will pay your sick pay.
+You will discuss your situation with them in detail and agree on when you can return to work.
+The other agreements regarding sick leave and Acture's contact details can be found in your employment contract with UBN.

-Forgot which e-mail address you log in with through UBN?
-Then get in touch with your contact person at the branch, we can catch up right away.
+Have you forgotten which email address you use to log in via UBN?
+Please contact your contact person at the branch, and we can catch up with each other right away.

 When will my reservations be paid out?

-As a temporary worker, you are entitled to vacation days, vacation pay and short-term leave.
-You build up these reserves over all hours worked (except overtime).
-For the specific percentages we refer you to the CLA for Temporary Workers.
+As a temporary worker, you are entitled to vacation days, vacation pay, and short-term sick leave.
+You accrue these entitlements for all hours worked (except overtime).
+For the specific percentages, please refer to the Collective Labor Agreement for Temporary Workers.

 Once a year, your vacation pay is automatically credited to your bank account.
 This happens in the first week of June.
-The other reserves are paid out six weeks after your last day of work.
-The amount of accrued reserves can be found at the bottom of your pay slip (note that these are gross amounts).
+The remaining reserves are paid out six weeks after your last working day.
+The amount of the accrued reserves can be found at the bottom of your payslip (please note that these are gross amounts).

 What is payroll tax credit?

-Tax credits are reductions in taxes.
-By declaring this, you pay less tax on your salary.
+Tax credits are discounts on your taxes.
+By claiming them, you pay less tax on your salary.
 You can only activate this with one employer.

-Do you have more jobs?
-Then make sure you report the discount to the employer where you earn the most.
+Do you have more than one job?
+If so, make sure you indicate the discount to the employer where you earn the most.

-The discount is income dependent, so it is different for everyone!
-Before you start, you will be sent some documents to sign.
-One of the documents is the payroll tax form, here you indicate your choice.
+The discount is income-dependent, so it varies for everyone!
+Before you start, you will be sent a number of documents to sign.
+One of the documents is the payroll tax form, on which you indicate your choice.

-Would you like to change your choice at a later time?
-Tell your regular UBN contact, you will be sent another payroll tax form.
+Would you like to change your selection at a later date?
+Please inform your regular UBN contact person, and you will be sent a new payroll tax form.

 When will my salary be paid?

-Benefit!
-UBN pays your salary on a weekly basis.
-Every Tuesday or Wednesday (depending on which client you work for through UBN) the salary for your hours worked the previous week will be in your account.
-On holidays we (and the banks) are closed.
-This means that payment is advanced one day.
+Advantage!
+UBN pays your salary weekly.
+Every Tuesday or Wednesday (depending on which client you work for through UBN), the salary for the hours you worked the previous week will be deposited into your account.
+We (and the banks) are closed on public holidays.
+This means that the payment will be moved forward by one day.

 I am sick and therefore unable to work.
 How do I report this?

-Sick, how annoying!
-If you are sick, report this by telephone to your regular UBN contact person and to your supervisor before your shift.
-After that, you will keep us informed of the status daily.
+Sick?
+That's unfortunate!
+If you are sick, please report this by telephone to your regular UBN contact person and your manager before your shift.
+After that, keep us informed of your status on a daily basis.

-After you report sick, you will be contacted by Acture.
-They are our partner for absence supervision and pay your sick pay.
-You discuss your situation in detail with them and discuss when you can return to work.
-You will find other agreements about being sick and Acture's contact information in the employment contract with UBN.
+After you have reported sick, Acture will contact you.
+They are our partner for absenteeism support and will pay your sick pay.
+You will discuss your situation with them in detail and agree on when you can return to work.
+The other agreements regarding sick leave and Acture's contact details can be found in your employment contract with UBN.

 Other questions